Kinga Földi: Origami for fabric

 Kinga’s Friday Feature Artist Interview can be found at the bottom of this page.

-After years working as a bespoke fashion designer and costume and stage designer for renowned theatres and choreographers, Hungarian textile artist Kinga Földi decided to move into freestanding sculptures as a way to slow down and express herself as a fine artist.
+After years as a bespoke fashion designer and costume and stage designer for renowned theatres and choreographers, Hungarian textile artist Kinga Földi decided to move into freestanding sculptures to slow down and express herself as a fine artist.

 Fibre Arts Take Two was honoured to spend time with Kinga to discuss her work and career.